 Euthanasia laws in QLD

-Euthanasia laws in Queensland are been considered by the State Government.
+Euthanasia laws in Queensland are being considered by the State Government.
 In November 2018, Queensland Labor Premier launched a 12-month inquiry into the legalisation of voluntary euthanasia as part of a parliamentary inquiry into the delivery of aged care, end of life and palliative care in Queensland across the health and ageing service sector.
 The inquiry will canvass the Queensland community and health practitioners’ views on the desirability of supporting voluntary assisted dying, including changing the law to legalise euthanasia, and safeguards to protect vulnerable people.
 Submissions made to the Royal Commission into Aged Care will also be considered before the government will consider enacting euthanasia laws in Queensland.

 Voluntary assisted dying laws in NSW